What is the EB-5 Investment Visa

 The EB-5 Visa for Immigrant Investors is a United States visa created by the Immigration Act of 1990.
-The EB-5 Visa provides a method of obtaining a Green Card for foreign nationals who invest money in the United States which in turn creates or preserves US jobs.
+The EB-5 Visa provides a method of obtaining a Green Card (Permanent Residence) for foreign nationals who invest money in the United States which in turn creates or preserves US jobs.

-The Immigrant Investor Pilot Program was created by Section 610 of Public Law 102-395 on October 6, 1992.
+On October 6, 1992 - The Immigrant Investor Pilot Program ('Regional Center Program') was created by Section 610 of Public Law 102-395.
 This was in accordance to a Congressional mandate aimed at stimulating economic activity and job growth, while allowing eligible aliens the opportunity to become lawful permanent residents.